siglens/siglens-docs/docs/spl-docs/evaluation-functions/informational-functions.md

 ### Usage

 `isnum` can be used with `eval` and `where` commands to check if a field's value is numeric.
-This is especially useful in conditional expressions and for filtering records based on numeric field values.
+This comes in handy for conditional checks and for filtering records that have any numeric value in a field.

 ### Example